EnableX/voice-bridge-call/README.md

     - `export CERTIFICATE_SSL_CERT=`
   - use the certificate CA[chain] [self signed or registered]
     - `export CERTIFICATE_SSL_CACERTS=`
+  - switch to the root of the project
+    - `cd ..`

 ## Starting the client application script
 - To start the service,